redpesk-core/afb-app-manager/docs/0-introduction.md

 It also includes features of reporting using audit features and by managing logs and alerts.

-The application framework manages the applications:

-- installing
-- uninstalling
-- starting
-- pausing
-- listing
-- ...

 The application framework uses the security model/framework to ensure the security and the privacy of the applications that it manages.

-The application framework must be compliant with the underlying security model/framework.
-But it should hide it to the applications.

-## The security framework

-The implemented security model is the security model of Tizen 3.
+The implemented security model comes from the security model of Tizen 3.
 This model is described [here][tizen-secu-3].

-The security framework then comes from Tizen 3 but through the [meta-intel].
+The security framework includes:
-It includes:

-- **Sec-lsm-Manager**
-- **cynagora**
+- **sec-lsm-manager**: component that interact with the security module of linux (Smack)
+- **cynagora**: component to manage permissions
-- **D-Bus** compliant to cynagora.
+- **D-Bus** compliant to Cynagora: checks the permissions to deliver messages

-Two patches are applied to the sec-lsm-manager.
-The goal of these patches is to remove specific dependencies with Tizen packages that are not needed by AGL.
-None of these patches adds or removes any behaviour.

-**In theory, the security framework/model is an implementation details that should not impact the layers above the application framework**.
+**In theory, the security framework/model is an implementation details that should not impact the programming model from a user point of view**.

-The security framework of Tizen provides "nice lad" a valuable component to scan log files and analyse auditing.
-This component is still in development.

-## The application framework

-The application framework on top of the security framework provides the components to install and uninstall applications and to run it in a secured environment.

-The goal is to manage applications and to hide the details of the security framework to the applications.

-For the reasons explained in introduction, we did not used the application framework of Tizen as is but used an adaptation of it.

-The basis is kept identical:

-- The applications are distributed in a digitally signed container that must match the specifications of widgets (web applications).

-This is described by the technical recommendations [widgets] and [widgets-digsig] of the W3 consortium.

-This model allows:

-- The distribution of HTML, QML and binary applications.
-- The management of signatures of the widget packages.

-This basis is not meant as being rigid and it can be extended in the future to include for example incremental delivery.

 [meta-intel]:       https://github.com/01org/meta-intel-iot-security                "A collection of layers providing security technologies"
 [widgets]:          http://www.w3.org/TR/widgets                                    "Packaged Web Apps"